 The Role of Avoidance in Social Anxiety

 Social anxiety can lead to chronic avoidance of various social situations in order to escape intense feelings of anxiety or inadequacy.
-It may also create uncomfortable physiological sensations in the body or produce unhelpful thoughts that impede our social functioning.
+It may also create uncomfortable physiological sensations in the body or produce unhelpful thoughts that get in the way of our social functioning.

 For people with social anxiety disorder, avoidance often maintains anxiety around social situations and can become a big problem.
 Indeed, 36% of people with social phobia report experiencing symptoms for 10+ years before seeking professional help.

 One known treatment for social anxiety is exposure therapy, which is a form of cognitive-behavioral therapy (CBT).
-Exposure therapy for social anxiety typically involves the patient facing or imagining their fears, and then through guided and repeated exposure to the situation, realizing that the fear did not actually come true.
+Exposure therapy for social anxiety typically involves you facing or imagining your fears, and then through guided and repeated exposure to the situation, realizing that the fear did not actually come true.

-Exposure works using two principles – desensitization and habituation.
-When a person becomes desensitized to their fears, the anxiety they experience begins to dissipate.
+Exposure works using two principles — desensitization and habituation.
+When you become desensitized to your fears, your anxiety begins to lessen.
 Habituation then takes over.
 Thus, the same situation, when presented again, does not produce the same intense reaction as the first or second time.
-Exposure therapy can be either imaginal (using one’s imagination) or in vivo (in the actual feared situation).
+Exposure therapy can be either imaginal (using your imagination) or in vivo (in the actual feared situation).
 Exposure therapy, when done correctly and consistently, can be very effective in treating phobias and fears of any kind.

-A common feature of social phobia involves thoughts that trigger and exacerbate our anxiety.
-These thoughts can lead us to overestimate how nervous we will become in a social situation and underestimate our own ability to interact and engage in social situations.
-Cognitive-behavioral therapy can help us to identify these distorted thought patterns and challenge the thoughts.
-This often proves helpful in overcoming social anxiety.
+A common feature of social anxiety is that certain kinds of thoughts trigger make you feel anxious.
+These thoughts can lead you to overestimate how nervous you will become in a social situation and underestimate your ability to interact and engage in social situations.
+Cognitive-behavioral therapy can help you to identify these distorted thought patterns and challenge them.
+This is quite helpful in overcoming social anxiety.

-Lastly, there are also support groups for people suffering from social phobia that can be found in your local region.
-Gone are the days of envisioning people sans clothing; there are better options out there.
+Lastly, there are also support groups for people suffering from social anxiety that can be found in your local region.
+Gone are the days of envisioning people without clothing; there are better options out there!

 Subscribe to the Manhattan Center for Cognitive-Behavioral Therapy blog!